Chronic Health Conditions

 Food Allergy Management Program

 School attendance may increase a student's risk of exposure to allergens that could trigger a food-allergic reaction.
 A food allergy is an adverse reaction to a food protein mediated by the immune system which immediately reacts causing the release of histamine and other inflammatory chemicals and mediators.
-While it is not possible for the District to completely eliminate the risks of exposure to allergens when a student is at school, a Food Allergy Management Program using a cooperative effort among students' families, staff members, and students helps the District reduce these risks and provide accommodations and proper treatment for allergic reactions.
+While it is not possible for Barrington 220 to completely eliminate the risks of exposure to allergens when a student is at school, a Food Allergy Management Program using a cooperative effort among students' families, staff members, and students helps the district reduce these risks and provide accommodations and proper treatment for allergic reactions.
+Click here for forms.

 Asthma and Allergies